Eyes Closed (Jisoo and Zayn song): Commercial performance

 "Eyes Closed" debuted at number ten on the Billboard Global Excl.
 US, becoming Jisoo's second top-ten hit after "Flower" (2023) and Zayn's first top-ten hit on the chart.
 The song earned 43.9 million streams and 5,000 sold outside the US in its first tracking week.
 In the United States, "Eyes Closed" debuted at number 72 on the Billboard Hot 100 with 5.8 million streams, 225,000 in radio airplay audience and 2,000 sold in its first week.
 Jisoo earned her first solo entry on the Hot 100, following ten entries with Blackpink.
-She became the fourth and final member of Blackpink to chart as a soloist, joining her bandmates Rosé, Lisa, and Jennie.
-With this, Blackpink became the first female K-pop group and all-female group to have all its members reach the Hot 100 individually.
+She became the fourth and final member of Blackpink to chart as a soloist, making Blackpink the first all-female group in history to have all its members reach the Hot 100 individually.
 Blackpink also became the tenth group of four or more members in history to have all members score a solo entry on the chart, joining the Beatles, BTS, Eagles, Fleetwood Mac, New Edition, New Kids on the Block, One Direction, U2, and Wu-Tang Clan.
 It later debuted at number 38 on the Billboard Pop Airplay chart dated November 8, 2025, earning Jisoo her first entry on the chart and Zayn his eighth.
 This made Jisoo the fourth and final member of Blackpink to enter the chart as a soloist, following Lisa's five entries and Jennie and Rosé's three each, in addition to the group's three entries.
 In the United Kingdom, "Eyes Closed" debuted at number 37 and became Jisoo's highest-charting solo entry, one spot above her first entry "Flower".